tsj7ww/folio/etl/indeed/README.md

 # Indeed ETL
-This is a FAAS to pull job postings from Indeed.com using Python and AWS services on an automated basis.
+This is a FAAS run on AWS Lambda to pull job postings from Indeed.com using Python.